camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 ### Connectors

 The **Connectors runtime** comes enabled by default.
-To start using ones, install Connector element templates.
+To start using Connectors, install Connector element templates.
 Learn more in our documentation for [Web Modeler](/components/connectors/manage-connector-templates.md) and [Desktop Modeler](/components/modeler/desktop-modeler/element-templates/configuring-templates.md).